 Keeping Learners Safe advises all staff working in education settings should understand and recognise the risks of peer-on-peer abuse and harmful sexual behaviour.
 The Welsh Government has funded the NSPCC and Barnardo's to produce guidance on harmful sexual behaviour, sexual exploitation, and peer-on-peer abuse for schools, which is available on Hwb.
+Welsh Government have also released an action plan prevent and respond sexual harassment in education: Peer-on-peer sexual harassment in education settings: action plan [HTML] | GOV.WALES about harmful sexual behaviour is available in an All Wales Practice Guide, published with the Wales Safeguarding Procedures.
+It includes information about peer abuse.

 The DSP should have a good understanding of harmful sexual behaviour, and this should form part of their safeguarding training.
-Information about safeguarding children where there may be concerns about harmful sexual behaviour is available in an All Wales Practice Guide, published with the Wales Safeguarding Procedures.
-It includes information about peer abuse.
+Information about safeguarding children where there may be concerns